pralab/RAID/README.md

 Then run the ```train_detectors.sh``` script

 # Evaluating and attacking a detector
-First, download the model checkpoints for the different detectors, which you can find [here](https://huggingface.co/aimagelab/RAID_ckpt)!
+First, create a directory `ckpt` in the project root folder and download the model checkpoints for the different detectors into it, which you can find [here](https://huggingface.co/aimagelab/RAID_ckpt)!
 Then, proceed to download the RAID dataset from the following [link](https://huggingface.co/datasets/aimagelab/RAID) and check that the structure matches the one below:

 ```